How to tell if you should say ‘yes’ or ‘no’ to something

 Sometimes it’s pressure we put on ourselves: there are many interesting things I’d like to say ‘yes’ to, but that doesn’t mean I have the time or resources to do them all, however much I might want to.

-Pressure to say ‘yes’ can also come from people around you – a boss who could make life difficult if you don’t; a friend who tries to make you feel guilty if you don’t do what they want; a family-member who disapproves if you don’t conform to their expectations.
+Pressure to say ‘yes’ can also come from people around you – a boss who could make life difficult if you don’t agree; a friend who tries to make you feel guilty if you don’t do what they want; a family-member who disapproves if you don’t conform to their expectations.

 Sometimes pressure comes from the expectations of the society or culture we live in – not least because…

 From the day we’re born we learn to put up and shut up.
 Going along with things, tolerating things, enduring things.
 These are all ways of acquiescing, or indicating a kind of default ‘yes’, even if we don’t really mean it.

 For most of us this has become such a normal mode of operating we barely even notice it happens.

 Which makes it even harder for us when we try to access a genuine ‘no’.